kizunanocoin/docs/docs/running-a-node/beta-network.md

 docker pull nanocurrency/nano-beta:latest-including-rc
 ```

-A list of beta tags can be found at the official [Nano Currency Docker Hub](https://hub.docker.com/r/nanocurrency/nano-beta/tags)
+A list of beta tags can be found at the official [KIZUNANO COIN Currency Docker Hub](https://hub.docker.com/r/kizunanocoin/nano-beta/tags)

 ### Starting the Docker container